 - The class track is filled in the write-off class field if you use class tracking

-- After that, click on the option Preview and write-off Selected invoice
+- After that, click on the option Preview and write off the Selected invoice

 - Then a message box appears for the confirmation that shows you all the invoices that you do write-off